DeepWok/mase/group3.md

 As there are too many configurations, we kept them inside a toml file at <code>configs/example/prune_retrain_group3.toml</code>
 Please refer to the file for default parameter values and to change them.

+Additionally, we provide a demo notebook, <code>group3.ipynb</code>, which is readily executable on Colab. (change load_model to Colab path)

 ## Example output